colerau/second-impossible-game/README.md

 Make an account to save your high score and write a comment!

-*This project was made with a Ruby on Rails API backend, and a Javascript, HTML, CSS frontend.*
+*This project was made with a Ruby on Rails API backend; and a Javascript, HTML, CSS frontend.*